NVlabs/FPSci/docs/scene.md

 ```

 ### Player Camera
-The player camera may be specified as with any other camera in a `scene.any` file, but is required to have the name `playerCamera` as it's name to specify it as the camera used for the player view.
-If no player camera is provided in the scene file, but a `PlayerEntity` is provided, the application creates the player camera from the player entity.
+Any camera specified in the scene can be used as the camera attached to the player.
+This mapping is done by putting the name of the chosen camera in the [FPSci scene settings](./general_config.md#scene-settings).
+If no name is specified, the `defaultCamera` will be used.

-The player camera is a way to modify camera properties for the player view, excluding the following properties which are overriden in the application:
+The player camera is a way to modify camera properties for the player view, excluding the following properties which are overridden in the application:

 * Anti-aliasing
 * Bloom strength